rwmjones/rhrq-riscv-extensions/article.md

 chosen, much software will be written that expects a basic set of extensions to exist.

-For this reason RISC-V International defines a set of profiles.
+For this reason RVI defines a set of profiles.
 Currently they are named after the year they were defined, and grouped into two families.
 Thus, at time of writing, the latest profile is RVA22 and RVA23 is in development.  `A` stands for the "Application